Florence-nyokabi/alx-system_engineering-devops/0x0A-configuration_management/README.md

 # 0x0A-configuration_management
 ## Description

-Automating configuration of multiple servers using Puppet.
+Automating the configuration of multiple servers using Puppet.

 ## Mandatory Tasks